 A backpack of course, simply carries things.
 So let’s look at where the Catalyst carries things.

 The Main Compartment (It’s not Waterproof)

 With a volume of 2,600 cubic inches, the main compartment is the meat and potatoes of the pack.
 It’s a simple space that’s only accessible through the top – you won’t find a silly sleeping bag compartment in a ULA.
 The sides are composed of the 400 Robic fabric, and the front (under the outer mesh pocket) is made of a softer ripstop nylon.
 The bottom is reinforced with a heavier material.

 The top of the compartment is designed with a roll-top closure, similar to those found on waterproof dry bags.
 Buckles on each end of the roll top can be fastened via straps that connect to the side of the frame.

 There’s also a single buckle that fastens over the top.
 It’s ideal for fastening light but bulky items, like a foam sleeping pad.
-I personally never took the time to fasten the roll-top closure.
-I’d simply fold the closure over itself and fasten it shut with the single, over the top strap.
-My foam sleeping pad was secured under this strap and kept everything in its place.
+I personally never take the time to fasten the roll-top closure.
+I simply fold the closure over itself and fasten it shut with the single, over the top strap.
+My foam sleeping pad is secured under this strap to keep everything in its place.

-This would leave the straps for the ends of the roll top closure dangling uselessly, so I eventually cut these straps off.
+This leaves the straps for the ends of the roll top closure dangling uselessly, so I eventually cut these straps off.
 Proceed here with caution – it’s best to spend a lot of time with your Catalyst before you go chopping away any of its bits and pieces.